 How much will the COVID-19 vaccine cost?

-The doses of the COVID-19 vaccine that are paid for through the U.S. tax dollars will be at no cost.
-Providers of the vaccines may be able to charge administration fees, but may be able to get a reimbursement fee through the Health Resources and Service Administration’s Provider Relief Fund.
+The doses of the COVID-19 vaccine that are paid for through the U.S. tax dollars will be at no cost to you.
+Providers of the vaccines may be able to charge administration fees but may be able to get a reimbursement fee through the Health Resources and Service Administration’s Provider Relief Fund.

 If I have already had COVID-19, should I still get the vaccine?

 Yes, you should be vaccinated regardless of whether you already had COVID-19 because: